We recently added a very cool new resource to our online collection, the video streaming service Kanopy.

 Brilliant Sisters, Brilliant Friends

-by guest writer James Covey, film blogger at coveyonfilm.net, opens a new window
+by guest writer James Covey, film blogger (@coveyonfilm on Twitter, opens a new window)

 Let me introduce you to Alice and Alba Rohrwacher.
 You might not know the name Alba Rohrwacher, but perhaps you know the Italian actress’ voice as the narrator of My Brilliant Friend, the TV adaptation of Elena Ferrante’s Neapolitan Novels, opens a new window.
 She is also the sister of the celebrated film director Alice (pronounced Italian style: Ah-LEE-chay) Rohrwacher.
 Together, they have made movie history.
 Four of the Rohrwacher sisters’ most notable films available on Kanopy; all are in Italian, with English subtitles.

 The Man Who Will Come (L'uomo che verrà, 2009)

 This film is based loosely on the true story of a mass murder of 770 Italian villagers, opens a new window by Nazi troops during World War II.
 Although a much darker tale than My Brilliant Friend, it similarly adopts the point of view of a young girl as the central character.
 Alba is cast in the supporting role of older sister.

 Come Undone (Cosa voglio di più, 2010)

 Come Undone features Alba in the central role as a young professional in Milan who embarks on an adulterous affair with a struggling waiter.
 The film has been much noted for its realistic style as well as its frank depictions of sexuality.
 Director Alice has made waves at the Cannes Film Festival with all three of her films.
 The first two, like My Brilliant Friend, are female-centred coming-of-age tales.